 With more than 113 million fans around the world, 147 million viewers and no more than $252 million in global revenues, it’s safe to say that eSports have become a powerful industry.
 This industry has even surpassed the revenue of the entire music industry in 2014, with brands like Intel, Samsung or Coca-Cola being some of its most precious sponsors.

 eSports have also led to various gaming competition where professional players from all around the world gather to battle for the top prize.
+If you like to follow the events you can check the real time schedule of all the upcoming esports matches and tournaments on esportsguide.com.
+It’s a good service to keep yourself updated with the last matches and tournaments, so that you don’t miss one!
 With a global fan base expanding so fast, you may ask yourself: how did eSports become the industry that it is today?
 In order to find the answer to this question, let’s look at the factors that contributed to its evolution.

 Did you know that the earliest video game competition took place in 1972 in the Stanford University?
 The prize of that competition was a one-year subscription to the Rolling Stone magazine.
 Today, the winners of eSports tournaments can win over 18 million dollars.
 Dota 2 players are the best example for this.
 Their tournament has the largest prize pool.